NexiusTailer/Nex-AC/README.md

 > * Returns `1 (true)` if it is or `0 (false)` if it is not

 #Multilingual:
 The script can be configured at any of the available languages.
-To do this, just download the link the desired localization, save it in a directory with the main include *(nex_ac.inc)* and recompile your script.
+To do it, just download the link of desired localization, save it in a directory with the main include *(nex_ac.inc)* and recompile your script.

-#####*It is also recommended to check on used any other anti-cheats in order to avoid conflicts with them.*
+#####*It is also recommended to check on use any other anti-cheats in order to avoid conflicts with them.*

 #Installation:
 1. Download version of the anticheat which compatible with the version of your server